Ayomidetomisin/Big-Data-Tools-Techniques/README.md

-This assessment is centred around using, Spark SQL once and twice using PySpark for RDD and DataFrame operations to analyze 2023 clinical trial data (Clinicaltrial_2023.csv) alongside pharmaceutical company information (pharma.csv) to make confirmation to the questions at hand.
+This task is centred around using, Spark SQL once and twice using PySpark for RDD and DataFrame operations to analyze 2023 clinical trial data (Clinicaltrial_2023.csv) alongside pharmaceutical company information (pharma.csv) to make confirmation to the questions at hand.
 Exploration and preparation will be used to understand and prepare the data, to effectively